cykelholdet/superbike/README.md

 `bikeshare.py`
 	- Module script containing various functions used in the other scripts.
 Includes importing data, computing adjacency matrices etc.

+`interactive_plot.py`
+	- Interactive plotting of the implemented clustering methods in the browser using Bokeh.

+`interactive_plot_utils.py`
+	- Functions used to make the interactive plot.

 # Data Sources